hrishikesh1990/freelancer_report/docs/6-top-7-freelance-websites-to-hire-developers.md

 ### 7. Fiverr
 [Fiverr](https://www.fiverr.com/) is the platform that popularized the order-based concept of engaging freelancers.
-Services are usually offered for one-off, small, specific tasks, and caters to more than 250 categories – from voice-overs and logo design to website and app development.
+Services are usually offered for one-off, small, specific tasks, and caters to more than 250 categories – from voice-overs and logo design to website & app development.

 Freelancers are termed ‘Sellers’ and offer their services for everything in the price range of $5 to $995.
 They can choose to sell their services at three different price points based on the complexity of the task.